rodrigojv/rodrigojv/README.md

 ## He is a software developer, specializing on React

-A couple of interesting fun facts about this guy:
+A couple of interesting facts about this guy:

 - 🔭 I’m currently working on my personal [website]
 - 🌱 I’m currently learning GraphQL, Next JS, JAMStack